Xilinx/Vitis-HLS-Introductory-Examples/Misc/fft/readme.md

      +----------------------------------------------------------------------+
 ```

-The FFT IP instantiation in VHLS supports 2 access modes: via arrays or via hls::stream<>.
+The FFT IP instantiation in VHLS supports 2 access modes: via arrays or via hls::stream<>; those are the types you can define the variables "xn" and "xk" in the above diagram.
-The example design top level function was also created with the 2 possibilities so there are also 2 possible implementations.
+The example design top level function argument type for the input "in" and output "out" was also created with those 2 possibilities so there are also 2 possible implementations.

 Hence there are 4 variations of the design which should help you adapt this example to your design.
 They are referenced in the table below.
+If you integrate the FFT into a dataflow region you should not need the datamovers.

 | Design name             | Top level interfaces | Internal data types |
 |---------------------------------------------|--------|--------|